-The relevant map in Caspar Robles’ 1572 atlas shows a ‘briccaria’ or brick factory on the site where the Koninklijke Tichelaar Makkum factory is now.
+The relevant map in Caspar Robles’ 1572 atlas shows a ‘briccaria’ or brick factory on the site where the Koninklijke Tichelaar B.V. factory is now.
 This provides the earliest proof of a long company history.
 In 1640 the company became a family firm and remains so until today.
-The company has down the centuries displayed an exceptional awareness of its valuable tradition and now, in the twelfth generation under the leadership of Jan Tichelaar, it once again works to refresh and expand the development of traditional craftsmanship and ceramic knowledge, the company’s core values.
+The company has down the centuries displayed an exceptional awareness of its valuable tradition and works to refresh and expand the development of traditional craftsmanship and ceramic knowledge, the company’s core values.

 Economic and technological changes have never alienated Tichelaar from its traditional origins.
 The clay, a large proportion of which is still excavated locally, and the glazes, are still the two most important raw materials the company uses.
 The company’s expertise also includes many of the production methods, such as hand-painting and the age-old and superior seventeenth-century faience technique – also called Delft earthenware and which Tichelaar is now the only factory in Europe still to produce.
 The same can be said of the huge knowledge and manufacture of glazes.
 Fuelled by this rich history and expertise, we constantly seek exciting new challenges from architects, artists and designers.